Zb tetraquark channel and $B\bar B^*$ interaction from lattice QCD: Conclusions

 We find a sizable attractive interaction between $B$ and $\bar B^*$ in the $Z_b^+$ channel for separations $r=[0.1,0.4]~$ fm and this is the most robust conclusion of our lattice QCD simulation.
-Using further severe simplifying assumptions, we find a virtual bound state $W_B=-32^{+29}_{-5}~$MeV below $B\bar B^*$ threshold, which could be related to $Z_b$ resonances by Belle.
-We surprisingly find also a deep bound state $W_B=-403\pm 70~$MeV below threshold, which could be experimentally searched the $Z_b\to \Upsilon(1S)\pi^+$ invariant-mass distribution.
+Using further severe simplifying assumptions, we find a bound state below $B\bar B^*$ threshold, which could be related to $Z_b$ resonances by Belle.
+The reliable relation between both will be possible only when simplifications employed here will be overcome in the future simulations.

-The more physically motivated form of the potential between $B\bar B^*$ at small $r$ will be considered in the forthcoming publication.
-Another assumption of this work is that a certain eigenstate is exclusively related to $B\bar B^*$ channel.
-The more challenging problem of extracting a matrix of potentials for coupled $B\bar B^*$ and $\Upsilon \pi$ channels is left for the future.

 \textbf{Acknowledgments}

 We thank G. Bali, V. Baru, P. Bicudo, N. Brambilla, E. Braaten, M. Karliner, R. Mizuk, A. Peters and M. Wagner for valuable discussions.
 S.P. acknowledges support by Research Agency ARRS (research core funding No. P1-0035 and No. J1-8137) and DFG grant No. SFB/TRR 55.
 H.B. acknowledges support from the Scientific and Technological Research Council of Turkey (TUBITAK) BIDEB-2219 Postdoctoral Research Programme.